TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 - They do not imply that a sender acted.
 - They merely select a deterministic rendezvous candidate.

-Epoch counting begins at the fixed origin time **`T₀`**, not at script invocation or user interaction time.
+**Epoch counting begins at the fixed origin time `T₀`, not at script invocation, process start, or user interaction time.**
+Running `interactive_dead_drop.py` does **not** start, reset, or advance the epoch counter.

-Both sender and receiver compute epoch indices solely as a deterministic function of wall-clock time relative to `T₀`.
+Both sender and receiver compute epoch indices solely as a deterministic function of wall-clock time relative to the shared `T₀`.

 No live messages between the sender and receiver are exchanged at runtime.
 Clock drift and execution-time skew are tolerated by the receiver’s inspection window.

+---

 ### Epoch Visibility at Runtime